rostools/r-cubed-intro/paper.md

-With each passing year, the capacity to generate massive amount of biological data continues to increase and with this capacity comes not only the huge volume of data but also greater need for the skills and knowledge necessary to process and analyze this data.
+With each passing year, the capacity to generate massive amount of biological data continues to increase and with this capacity comes not only the huge volume of data but also greater need for the skills and knowledge necessary to process and analyze this data [@Brownson2015].
 Tightly coupled to this increasing need for computational skills in science is an increasing demand that scientific studies be reproducible and that the methods and analytic process to be open and transparent.